-The recapitalisation process involved complex company and regulatory banking law issues, as well as EU law considerations, since this injection of public funds into private banks (or the increase of the state's investment in CGD) constituted state aid, and was treated as such by the European Commission.
-As a result, all Portuguese banks deemed systemic by the European Banking Authority ('EBA') - including BES, which carried out a successful share capital increase this year in the market with its private shareholder base - satisfy the stringent core Tier I capital ratio (9 per cent) determined by the EBA for 30 June, including a buffer to cover sovereign exposure at market prices as of September 2011.
-The banking recapitalisation programme has not yet been concluded as, on 31 December 2012, Banco Internacional do Funchal ('Banif') announced that it will receive €1.1 billion worth of support to meet the stricter minimum capital standards.
-Banif's recapitalisation programme is expected to be concluded during the first semester of 2013.
+The recapitalisation process involved complex company and regulatory banking law matters, as well as EU law and state aid considerations, since this injection of public funds into private banks (and the increase of the state's investment in CGD) constituted state aid, and was treated as such by the European Commission.
+As a result, all Portuguese banks deemed 'systemic' by the European Banking Authority (EBA) - including BES, which carried out a successful share capital increase in the market with its private shareholder base - satisfy the stringent core Tier I capital ratio (9 per cent) determined by the EBA for 30 June 2013, including a buffer to cover sovereign exposure at market prices as of September 2011.
+The recapitalisation operations of the banks has been successfully implemented (except for the recapitalisation process of Banco Internacional do Funchal SA (Banif)),2 notably approvals in Brussels for the restructuring plans of CGD, BPI and BCP, completed with fewer impositions than many predicted, but imposing reformist policies.
+The focus for these banks is now to reimburse the state, the completion of their plans for repayment of contingent convertible bonds (CoCos) still being awaited.
+In this context, and on the legislative side, the latest change to the Law No. 63-A/2008 of 24 November establishes measures to strengthen the financial soundness of credit institutions, enacted by Law No. 1/2014 dated 16 January.
+Following precedents from other European jurisdictions, this Law introduces, inter alia, a mandatory capitalisation mechanism that resorts to public funds, for use in extreme situations in which a threat to the stability of the national financial system exists; under such circumstances, the BoP should propose to the member of government responsible for financial affairs that the capitalisation transaction take place, as a temporary measure, without the credit institution needing to submit a recapitalisation plan to its general meeting of shareholders for approval.